 - This event has passed.

-The Native American Media Alliance announced its selections for the inaugural Native American Showrunner Program, sponsored by Bad Robot, Comcast NBCUniversal, National Endowment for the Arts, Pop Culture Collaboration and A+E Networks, in partnership with Kung Fu Monkey Productions.
+The Native American Media Alliance announced its selections for the inaugural Native American Showrunner Program, sponsored by Bad Robot, Comcast NBCUniversal, A+E Networks and Pop Culture Collaborative.

-The Native American Showrunner Program is a multi-month intensive that offers mentorship from television showrunners and series creators to experienced Native American writers.
-Program fellows take part in one-on-one meetings with assigned showrunners who offer guidance on furthering the fellows’ writing careers and to provide creative feedback on current projects.
-The program consists of comprehensive mentoring to develop each writer’s abilities, offer advice as it pertains to producing for television and provide overall insight into running a television series.
+The Native American Showrunner Program is a nine-month intensive that offers mentorship from television showrunners and series creators to experienced Native American writers.
+Program fellows take part in meetings with assigned showrunners who will offer guidance on furthering the fellows’ writing careers and to provide creative feedback on current projects.
+The program consists of one-on-one mentoring to develop the writers’ abilities, offer advice as it pertains to producing for television and overall insight into running a television series.

 The Native American Showrunner Program is a unique initiative designed to propel experienced Native American writers to higher levels of television.
 This initiative continues the Native American MedIa Alliance’s drive for inclusion and focuses on new points of access for the Native American community.
-The fellowship is an extension of the Native American TV Writers Lab as it equips the next generation of Native American writers with the skills and professional network to break into television producing positions.
+This program equips the next generation of Native American writers with the skills and professional network to break into the television producing positions.